-‘Bei’ is an endearing term meaning Mother in the Pnar language of the Jaintias, a sub-tribe of the Khasi people of Meghalaya.
+Bei Bina Shylla of Iewduh Market, Shillong'Bei' is an endearing term meaning Mother in the Pnar language of the Jaintias, a sub-tribe of the Khasi people of Meghalaya.
 Bei Bina is one of the retailers of Khasi spices in Shillong.
 I had an appointment with Bei through my sister Lina who knows her well.
-My intention was to get her story for the friends of Zizira.
+I intended to get her story out there for my friends at Zizira.

 It turns out Bei Bina Shylla is one congenial, lovable little old lady.
 Quaint too, like her little shop at Shillong's Iewduh market.
 I thought she also has one of the most delightful toothless smiles I've ever seen.
-A smile that oozes goodness from the heart.
+A smile that oozes goodness from the heart!

 Bei's shop is older than her.
-'My mother started this shop in the 1930's or 40's, much before India's Independence' she said.
+'My mother started this shop in the 1930s or '40s, much before India's Independence', she said.
 As a little girl, Bei used to come to the shop.
 But when her mother died, a relative ran the place for quite some time.
 At first, Bei had no intention to be a shopkeeper.
 It was her husband's sudden demise that propelled her to full-time shop-keeping.
 That's how she made ends meet for her family of eight grown children.

-‘I sell mostly spices’, she told me.
+Turmeric, Ginger and Every Spice'I mostly sell spices,' she told me.
 I can see that.
-On traditional bamboo trays are displayed black peppercorns, cumin and coriander seeds.
-Turmeric, nei-lieh (Perilla seeds), nei-iong (black sesame), bay leaves, onion, ginger—the common ginger and the spunky 'ing makhir’.
-Then there's garlic, dry red chillies, chilli powder, paprika powder, rock salt — all crowding the little space.
+Many spices such as black peppercorns, cumin, and coriander seeds were displayed on bamboo trays.
+There were others such as turmeric, nei-lieh (Perilla seeds), nei-iong (black sesame), bay leaves, onion, ginger—the common ginger, and the spunky 'ing makhir.'
+Then, there was also garlic, dry red chilies, chili powder, paprika powder, rock salt — all crowding a little space.

 Witty and Customer Friendly

 Sourcing the SpicesBei says she gets most of the spices from regular and trusted suppliers in Jaintia hills.
-'What about coriander, cumin, panch phoron (a five-spice mix) and others that are not original Khasi spices?
+'What about coriander, cumin, panch phoron (a five-spice mix), and others that are not original Khasi spices?
 Bei agrees some spices are acquired tastes that came along with the plains people.
 Now they've become integrated into our cuisine.
-This is especially true with cumin, coriander, cardamoms, cinnamon and cloves.
+This is especially true with cumin, coriander, cardamoms, cinnamon, and cloves.
 A customer asked for bay leaf powder.
 'You have that too?'
 I said.
 'Yes.
-It's quite in demand.
+It's quite in high demand.
 Perhaps people find it more convenient'.

 Lakadong Turmeric - Single Bestseller Spice